All Products

 }

 1. Log on to the Container Service for Kubernetes (ACK) console.
-In the left-side navigation pane, click Clusters.
+In the left navigation pane, click Clusters.

-3. On the Cluster Information page, find the Master RAM Role parameter and click the link on the right.
+3. On the Cluster Information page, find the Master RAM Role parameter and click the link to the right.

-4. On the Permissions tab, check whether the disk snapshot permissions are normal.
+4. On the Permission Management tab, you can check the status of the disk snapshot permissions.

-If the k8sMasterRolePolicy-Csi-*** policy does not exist or does not include the following permissions, attach the following disk snapshot policy to the master RAM role.
-For more information, see Create custom policies and Grant permissions to a RAM role.
+If the k8sMasterRolePolicy-Csi-*** permission policy does not exist or does not include the following permissions, grant the following disk snapshot permission policy to the Master RAM role.
+For more information, see Create a custom permission policy and Grant permissions to a RAM role.

 "Statement": [